OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_583.rst

 - `Fix bug in quotas FSCK when having reserved networks <https://github.com/OpenNebula/one/issues/1710>`__.
 - `Fix missing DEPLOY_ID when import Wilds VM <https://github.com/OpenNebula/one/issues/3057>`__.
 - `Fix error in onegate when trying to make an operation in an specific VM <https://github.com/OpenNebula/one/issues/2047>`__.
+- `Fix an error that propagates local quota information to other zones <https://github.com/OpenNebula/one/issues/3409>`__.